-University Libraries at Loyola facilitate the pursuit of knowledge and creativity through user-focused services and collections in an inviting, collaborative, and innovative learning environment.
+The University Libraries at Loyola facilitate the pursuit of knowledge and creativity through user-focused services and collections in an inviting, collaborative, and innovative learning environment.
 Established in 1928, the University Archives and Special Collections began as the institutional memory of Loyola and an educational resource by providing unique archival collections and rare books for study and teaching.
-Shortly after in 1930, The Elizabeth M. Cudahy Memorial Library was constructed to become the main library of the university.
-Today, University Libraries have expanded to hold over 1.2 million physical items in collections and over a million additional electronic items across four campuses.
-The Libraries are staffed by talented and dedicated faculty and staff who sustain the many ways the Libraries support teaching, learning, and research at Loyola.
-Librarians, including the dean, hold a special faculty status and participate in formal shared governance at the university.
-This is a unique part of the identity of the Libraries on campus and demonstrates the overarching University recognition of the expertise and contributions of library faculty.
+Shortly after in 1930, The Elizabeth M. Cudahy Memorial Library was constructed to become the main library of the University.
+Today, the University Libraries have expanded to hold over 1.1 million physical books and over a million eBooks across four campuses.
+The University Libraries are staffed by talented and dedicated faculty and staff who sustain the many ways the libraries support teaching, learning, and research at Loyola.
+Librarians, including the dean, hold a special faculty status and participate in formal shared governance at the University.
+This is a unique part of the identity of the University Libraries on campus and demonstrates the overarching University recognition of the expertise and contributions of library faculty.

-University Libraries has a robust strategic plan for 2022-2025 guided by the framework of the university's strategic plan.
+University Libraries has a robust strategic plan for 2022-2025 guided by the framework of the University's strategic plan.
 The plan outlined six primary objectives to enhance library services, resources, programs, and spaces for students, faculty, and staff.
 To better meet the needs of the community, the Information Commons, a partnership between the Libraries and Information Technology Services, underwent a facilities and technology refresh in Fall 2023.
 University Libraries has also strengthened partnerships in research and teaching through international programs at the Rome Center.
 In 2023, University Libraries published an Impact Report, which highlights these accomplishments.
 Additionally, University Libraries continued to expand our holdings of information resources, grow our staff, and increase our programmatic offerings.

-The dean collaborates with a Library Advisory Board that provides guidance and perspective for the ongoing developments of the Libraries to improve the user experience consisting of faculty, undergraduate student, and graduate student representatives.
-The dean also works with the Friends of the Libraries group, which was founded in 2009 to ensure the success of the Libraries by creating opportunities to involve those who share an interest and enthusiasm for the Libraries to support the mission and help grow philanthropic resources.
+As established by the Office of the Provost, the Library Advisory Board serves to provide counsel and advocacy for the University Libraries to the senior administration and from the university community to the library administration.
+The dean collaborates with a Library Advisory Board for the ongoing developments of the University Libraries to improve the user experience consisting of faculty, undergraduate student, and graduate student representatives.
+The dean also works with the Friends of the Libraries Advisory Board, which was founded in 2009 to ensure the success of the University Libraries to support the mission and help grow philanthropic resources.